Herbert von Karajan: Marriages and children

 On 6 October 1958, Karajan married his third wife, Eliette Mouret, a French model born in Mollans-sur-Ouvèze.
 She had enjoyed a carefree childhood growing up in Provence before being discovered by Christian Dior when she was 18.
 This laid the foundation for an international modelling career.
 Karajan first met Mouret in 1957 and was deeply taken with her.
 Their first daughter, Isabel, was born on 25 June 1960.
 In 1964, their second daughter, Arabel, was born.

 After Karajan's death, Eliette continued his musical legacy by founding of the Herbert von Karajan Centre in Vienna, now in Salzburg and known as the Eliette and Herbert von Karajan Institute.
 Her numerous projects focus particularly on the development of young people, and she is a patron of the Salzburg Easter Festival.

 Hobbies

-Karajan was a passionate sportsman since he was a teenager.
+Karajan had been a passionate sportsman since he was a teenager.
 He was a keen skier and swimmer and followed a daily yoga ritual.
-He won several regattas aboard his racing yachts christened Helisara.
-He piloted his Learjet, and was a great sailing and car enthusiast, particularly fond of Porsches.
-He ordered a specially configured Type 930 with Martini & Rossi livery and his name on the back of the Porsche 911 Turbo.
+He won several regattas aboard his racing yacht, christened Helisara.
+He piloted his Learjet and was a great sailing and car enthusiast, particularly fond of Porsches.
+He ordered a specially configured Porsche 911 Turbo (type 930) with Martini & Rossi livery and his name on the back.